 The Protein Expression and Purification Core Facility produces and purifies proteins both from Escherichia coli and from insect cells.
 We implement a large array of chromatographic techniques and also provide support for the biophysical characterization of the purified proteins.

 Major projects and accomplishments

-We have evaluated new variants of our pETM-series expression vectors for E. coli that can now be used for sequence and ligation-independent cloning (SLIC).
-We have adapted vectors for insect and mammalian cells for the same cloning protocol.
+We constructed new variants of our pETM expression vectors for E. coli, which can be used for sequence and ligation-independent cloning (SLIC).
+We modified other expression vectors for insect and mammalian cells as well for compatibility with the same cloning protocol.
 Using a single PCR product with the gene of interest, it is possible to integrate the insert into all of the vectors due to the universal overlaps that are present in the linearised vectors and the PCR product.
-A lethal ccdB gene in the original template vectors inhibits the growth of false positive colonies, which reduces the number of clones to test for the correct insert.
-With this new vector set, one can test the expression of a gene in different expression systems in parallel and avoid the redesigning of inserts for restriction-based cloning.
+A lethal ccdB gene in the original template vectors inhibits the growth of false positive colonies.
+With this new vector set, one can test the expression of a gene in different expression systems in parallel and avoid redesigning of the inserts for restriction-based cloning.

-We have established a generic protocol for expression of fusion protein based on the small SUMO proteins and their highly specific protease SenP2.
-In most of our expressions, SUMO-fusion proteins showed high expression yields.
-In cases of insoluble product, we developed a protocol for proteolytic cleavage of the ureadenatured fusion protein, with the robust protease under conditions where other proteases show a poor performance.
-We can obtain pure, untagged proteins that are otherwise difficult to express or purify which include cytokines for cell culture or antigens for immunisation.
+We established a protocol for the expression and purification of fusion proteins based on the small SUMO proteins and their highly specific protease SenP2.
+In case insoluble products are obtained, SenP2 is capable of proteolytic cleavage of the SUMO-tag under denaturing conditions as well.
+This allows us to produce pure untagged proteins that are otherwise difficult to express and purify such as antigens for immunizations or cytokines for cell culture.

-- Preparing injection material for immunisations and purification of antibodies from serum and hybridoma supernatants.
+- Preparation of injection material for immunizations and purifications of antibodies from serum and hybridoma supernatants;

-- Maintaining collections of expression vectors and bacterial strains.
+- Maintaining a large collection of expression vectors and bacterial strains;

-We are open to collaborations with academic or industrial partners to evaluate new products or technological developments.
-Furthermore, we have initiated a network of protein facilities across Europe called P4EU (Protein Production and Purification Partnership in Europe (P4EU)) to improve information exchange and evaluation of new technologies.
+We are open to collaborations with academic and industrial partners to assess new products or technological developments.
+Furthermore, we have initiated a network of protein facilities across Europe called P4EU (Protein Production and Purification Partnership in Europe (P4EU)) to improve information exchange and the evaluation of novel technologies.